Eye Disease Diagnosis & Management In Calgary

 Common Eye Diseases & Conditions

-Your eye care and vision needs are unique, but our optometrists are eye care experts.
+Your eye care and vision needs are unique, and our optometrists are passionate about eye care.
 Eye doctors and ocular specialists are familiar with what eye diseases and conditions have in common.
-Their knowledge and dedication gives them insight into how common conditions can affect your unique eyes.

-Glaucoma is an eye disease that damages the peripheral retina and, therefore, peripheral vision.
+Glaucoma is an eye disease that damages the peripheral retina and, therefore, peripheral (side) vision.
 This damage usually occurs slowly over a long period, although one type of glaucoma, acute angle closure, can develop very suddenly.

 Glaucoma typically does not exhibit any noticeable symptoms.
 In most cases, the resulting vision loss is so gradual that the patient doesn’t know until they’ve already lost a significant portion of their sight.